begoon/begoon.github.com/_engine/_posts/english/2012-04-23-static-blog-engine-goblog.markdown

 [Octopress]: http://octopress.org/

 Octopress is a static blog engine based on Jekyll.
-"Based" means, this is Jekyll plus a bunch of useful plugins, a very nice HTML5-compatible theme, and scripts helping in deployment to GitHub Pages and Heroku,
+"Based" means, this is Jekyll plus a bunch of useful plugins, a very nice HTML5-compatible theme, and scripts helping in deployment to GitHub Pages and Heroku.

 So, I had installed Octopress, tried a couple of posts, rendered locally, deployed to GutHub and Heroky.
 Everything was amazing, I had began the most tedious part -- converting posts from lovely Blogspot.
 In fact, it was almost pure manual cut-and-paste work.
 Three weeks of struggle, and my poor three hundred posts were done.